Judat/Judat-School_District_Analysis./README.md

 # School_District_Analysis.

 ## Overview
-The school district Cheif had given us the data of 15 schools and thousands of students in those schools.
-We used jupter note book, panda and python to turn the dta into meaninful information and make usefull insights
+The school district Chiif had given us the data of 15 schools and thousands of students in those schools.
+We used jupter note book, panda and python to turn the data into meaningful information and make usefull insights

 ## Purpose